li-rongzhi/PDF-Extractor/README.md

 2. Install pytesseract.
 Step-to-step guidance could be found in the following link of the [Tesseract's official website](https://tesseract-ocr.github.io/tessdoc/Installation.html).
 After installation, put the path to tesseract in OCR.py as indicated.
-3. Get an api key on [Openai's official website](https://platform.openai.com/account/api-keys) with your own accout.
+3. Get an API key on [Openai's official website](https://platform.openai.com/account/api-keys) with your own account.
 Then paste the key in [apikey.txt](apikey.txt) file without any extra information.